Julia Holladay

 I’ve already been able to practice this in just my first week.
 My welcome in Kenya has been unparalleled to any of my prior travel experiences.
 Monica, one of CPI Kenya’s co-founders, the staff at CPI Kenya, and the sisters at the Franciscan Family Center have been so incredibly kind.
 On my first day, Monica helped me get my Kenyan SIM card, grabbed lunch with me, and drove me to see the office ahead of my first day.
 The same kind of hospitality can be said for the sisters at the Franciscan Family Center who always made a point of asking how I was and making me feel so welcomed at their home.

-Monica and I running some errands.
+Monica and I run some errands

 At the same time, I’ve come to be extremely grateful for my routine in D.C.
 I arrived at the Franciscan Family Center at 1:00 am after a 24 hour travel day, and the jet lag has since taken me on a ride.
 I would be lying if I said that I didn’t miss my husband, our cats, or the routine of our daily life.
 I cry, attempt to get some semblance of a sleep routine, and try to connect with people around me.
 But it reminded me that in this practice, there are ups and there are also downs.
 And they can be happening at the same time.